Professional practice

 • Documentation: Record each session (device used, power, duration, indication)

-• Contraindications: check for cancer, epilepsy, pregnancy
+• Contraindications: Check for cancer, epilepsy, and pregnancy

 Recommendations for practitioners